Burke family (Castlebar)

 The Burkes are an Irish family from Castlebar, County Mayo, known for their religious activism and frequent involvement in legal cases and protests in Ireland.
-The family’s members are fundamentalist evangelical Christians.
+The family's members are fundamentalist evangelical Christians.
 Family members are parents Sean and Martina Burke and their ten children: Ammi, Elijah, Enoch, Esther, Isaac, Jemima, Josiah, Keren, Kezia and Simeon.
 Subjects of their protests include student rights and the LGBTQ community in Ireland.

 Background

 Sean Burke, a qualified electrician, and his wife, Martina, a qualified schoolteacher, together operate the Burke Christian School and an independent evangelical Christian church at Cloonsunna, near Castlebar in County Mayo.
 Each of their ten children have Biblical names.
 The family is not known to associate with any other evangelical group in the west of Ireland.

 Academia

 The Burke children were home-schooled; several hold postgraduate or professional degrees.
 Isaac has a PhD in mathematics; Enoch holds bachelor's degree in theological studies and history as well as a master's degree in education; Josiah holds an MSc in economic history.
 Ammi is a solicitor.
 Simeon won the Mayo Schools' Debating Competition alongside his brother Elijah, and represented the University of Galway at the 2020 final of the Irish Times Debate.
-Simeon was called to the bar but does not practise as a barrister: he is unable to find a qualified barrister to devil for.
+Simeon was called to the bar in 2024, but was initially unable to find a qualified barrister to "devil" for.
+From October 2025 he is devilling under master barrister Ciara Davin, a sister of the conservative campaigner Maria Steen.